 Music licensed by osu! is freely available for download from the Featured Artist listing in

 .osz files, which are beatmap templates.
 A one-minute automatically generated preview of each track is available for streaming on its artist's page.
-Because songs are used as a catalog for community members to create beatmaps, some of them may not be immediately used as in-game content.
+Because songs are used as a catalogue for community members to create beatmaps, some of them may not be immediately used as in-game content.

 We look to cover usage within the game, related website and video content.
 Note that this does not necessarily cover further usage on other platforms in cases where profit is involved.
 Some artists may request profit share in such cases (where the platform allows for it, e.g. user uploads to YouTube).